OpenDAoC/OpenDAoC-Core/SRD/06_World_Systems/Time_System.md

 - **Implementation**: Stable

 ## Overview

+**Game Rule Summary**: The time system in DAoC runs much faster than real time, creating accelerated day and night cycles that affect your gameplay experience.
+Most servers run at 12x speed, meaning a full 24-hour game day passes in just 2 real hours, giving you multiple day/night cycles during each play session.
+Game time affects various mechanics: some spells only work at night (6 PM to 6 AM), certain NPCs may only be available during specific hours, and the visual atmosphere changes dramatically between day and night.
+You can see the current game time in your interface, and it's synchronized across all players on the server.
+Understanding the time system helps you plan activities that require specific time conditions and adds immersion to the game world.

 The time system manages in-game time progression including day/night cycles, time-based conditions, and time display.
 Game time runs faster than real time, allowing multiple day/night cycles within a play session.

 ## Core Mechanics